JuliaGraphics/Luxor.jl/docs/src/polygons.md

      ]
 ```

 Bézier paths are slightly different from ordinary paths in that they don't usually contain straight line segments.
-(By setting the two control points to be the same as the nearest start/end points, you create straight line sections.)
+(Although by setting the two control points to be the same as their matching start/end points, you create straight line sections.)

 `makebezierpath()` takes the points in a polygon and converts each line segment into one Bézier curve. `drawbezierpath()` draws the resulting sequence.